13 Tools Every Online Teacher Needs

 You can also use photos that don’t include people or smiling faces.
-For example, if you’re making a wedding scrapbook, you can use pictures of the cake and the décor.
+For example, if you’re making a wedding scrapbook as a wedding anniversary gift, you can use pictures of the cake and the décor.

 If you don’t have physical copies of your photos, make sure you print them with a matte finish rather than glossy.
 A glossy finish is prone to fingerprint smudges.
 The last thing you want is for your scrapbook’s aesthetic to be ruined.

 Select images that accurately portray the story you’re conveying for a non-theme scrapbook.
 You can always take photos to add to your scrapbook if you don’t have any relevant ones.

 Once you have your photos, group them based on the stories you’re telling.
 Store them in labelled envelopes or folders for easy retrieval when you start scrapbooking.
 You can also include any relevant memorabilia in the envelope or folder.

 This is one of the most exciting steps, but it can also be overwhelming.
 With several scrapbook materials and embellishments in the market, it’s difficult for most beginners to decide which to buy.

 As we mentioned earlier in this article on how to make a scrapbook, a kit can be a worthwhile resource.
 Kits contain cohesive materials and decorations.
 This means you won’t have to worry too much about your scrapbook looking like a hot mess.

 If you’d rather not purchase a kit, ensure you buy your paper and embellishments from the same line and colour families.
 Your favourite craft store should have all the supplies you need for scrapbooking.